OPEN TO WORK

-Using Dev Proxy in your GitHub Actions workflow on an Ubuntu hosted VM
+Using Dev Proxy in your GitHub Actions workflow on Ubuntu

 In my previous blog post, I explained how you could use the Microsoft’s Dev Proxy in a GitHub Actions workflow on a macOS runner.
 In this blog post, I will show you how to use the Dev Proxy in your GitHub Actions workflow on an Ubuntu runner.